faisaltheparttimecoder/mock-data/README.md

     ```
     go run . <commands> <flags.........>
     ```
-6. To run test, use
+6. Run the golang linter to analyzes & fix source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
     ```
+    golangci-lint run
+    ```
+   to install golangci-lint check [here](https://golangci-lint.run/usage/install/), config file `.golangci.yml` is provided with the repo
+7. To run test, use
+    ```
     # Edit the database environment variables on the "Makefile"
     make unit_tests
     make integration_tests
     make tests # Runs the above two test simultaneously
     ```
-7. To build the package use
+8. To build the package use
     ```
     make build
     ```
-**[Optional]** For formatting and checking your code you can use linters.
-We have [.golangci.yml](https://github.com/pivotal-gss/mock-data/blob/master/.golangci.yml) available with the repository, check out this [blog](https://betterprogramming.pub/how-to-improve-code-quality-with-an-automatic-check-in-go-d18a5eb85f09) on how to set it up.

 **--- HAPPY HACKING ---**